imranpollob/nft/README.md

 # NFT Rental Marketplace

+A comprehensive full-stack E#### Dashboard & Analytics
+- **Owner Dashboard**: Comprehensive view of listings, earnings, and management tools
+- **Renter Dashboard**: Active rentals and complete transaction history
+- **Account Overvie**For Renters:**
+1. Browse available NFT listings
+2. Select rental duration and pay for rental
+3. Receive temporary access to the NFTConnected wallet and network status
-A comprehensive full-stack Ethereum-based NFT rental marketplace built with Solidity, Foundry, Next.js, and TypeScript.
-This platform enables NFT owners to list their assets for time-based rentals while providing renters with temporary access to exclusive digital assets, complete with a subscription system for premium features.
+- **Transaction Tracking**: Links to blockchain explorers for all transactionsd NFT rental marketplace built with Solidity, Foundry, Next.js, and TypeScript.
+This platform enables NFT owners to list their assets for time-based rentals while providing renters with temporary access to exclusive digital assets.

 ---